art

 oil on canvas, 60x60 inches

-I made this painting during a bad time where I was extremely overworked, not eating, and alone.
-Those conditions made it easy to entertain delusions of finding the company of the cold walls of the studio to be a companion as steadfast as Charlotte of Charlotte's Web.
+I made this painting during a time where I was extremely overworked, not eating, and alone.
+Those conditions made it easy to entertain late-night delusions of finding the the cold walls of the otherwise-empty studio to be a kind of company as steadfast as Charlotte of Charlotte's Web.

 (Obviously I knew it was not real, but sometimes it's nice to pretend...)